 The above regulatory framework concerns the band from 9 KHz a 3.000 GHz and involves three types of equipment.
-Let's talk about the intentional emitters (that, as the name suggests, intentionally transmit radio frequency), from unintentional emitters (in which electromagnetic energy is generated, but not irradiated) and incidental emitters that generate disturbances as a side effect of their functioning.
+Let's talk about the intentional emitters (that, as the name suggests, intentionally transmit radio frequency), from unintentional emitters (in which electromagnetic energy is generated, but not irradiated) e degli incidental emitters that generate disturbances as a side effect of their functioning.

 Placing these types of devices on the U.S. and Canadian markets requires compliance with specific legislative compliance requirements, as well as the drafting of the correct technical documentation.

 To streamline and facilitate the phases of conformity assessment and certification of a product, it is useful to emphasize some focal aspects in the development phase.
 Below is a series of considerations, of "good practices" to design effectively, ensuring greater linearity in certification processes.